HassanKanj/external-ssd-case-for-laptop/README.md

 - Based on my own experience, the design seems sturdy, but I still didn't test it extensively, so there are no guarantees regarding that.
 - I am not sure if orienting the HDD in this way can have side effects on the hard disk, do your research and decide accordingly.
+- Be careful with the added weight on the screen, since it may cause imbalance and might cause damage to your laptop if the screen tilted too much in a certain direction because of the hard disk weight.

 ## License